 How Do You Get It?

-Most studies suggest that people contract Lyme Disease by being bitten by an infected tic.
+Most studies suggest that people contract Lyme Disease by being bitten by an infected tick.
 Recent research has suggested that there are various other ways to contract Lyme Disease, however, due to the limited scientific studies; it is difficult to know for sure.
 Depending on which area you live in, the tic can vary in type, size, and shape.
-The most difficult to detect one is Nymph Tics (which are the size of a poppy seed).
+The most difficult to detect one is Nymph Ticks (which are the size of a poppy seed).